 The constant delays to the 787 program didn't do it any favours and in October 2011 China Eastern cancelled its allocation of the 60 plane order (24 aircraft) and instead replaced them with 45 737s.
 Tellingly it also bought 15 A330s at the same time.

 The first 787 deliveries to China in fact didn't occur until June 2, 2013 when China Southern received its first of ten aircraft, B-2725.
+This aircraft had been effectively complete for several years and sitting minus engines in the standard CZ colours in Seattle.
 After route proving on domestic services the 787s were initially placed onto the Guangzhou-London route and then the Auckland trip, followed by Paris and Vancouver.
 The 787s seat 228 passengers in a three class cabin featuring 4 First Class, 24 Business Class and 200 Economy Class seats.

 The ten aircraft are registered loosely out of sequence from B-2725-27, B-2732-33, B-2735-37 and B-2787-88.
 They were also not delivered in registration order though the first and last frames are in the right positions.
 All the CZ 787s sport a unique colour scheme named 'Wings of Dreams' that was designed by John Hull at Teague.
 Based upon an Egret the scheme includes a pair of blue and white wings along each side of the fuselage rolling up into the traditional CZ tail.
 B-2733, the 95th 787 built, was the second aircraft delivered with the tenth and last aircraft, B-2788, arriving in June 2014.